 - In order to prevent the virus from spreading on campus, anyone with COVID-19 symptoms (see Appendix 1) is not permitted on campus.

-- Measures will be put in place so that we can carry out a contact tracing survey if so requested by the public health authority.
+Measures will be put in place so that we can carry out a contact tracing survey if so requested by the public health authorities.

 Each unit is responsible for setting up a work schedule that complies with the measures set out in this document.
 The main points to keep in mind are as follows:

-- While the restart plan is being implemented and until further notice, a medical certificate is required if an employee is absent for six days or more.
+- Medical certificate: until further notice, a medical certificate is required if an employee is absent for six days or more.